shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 - Q41: One need to install CloudWatch Agent in EC2 in order to collect memory and disk utilization data. enhanced monitoring option is for RDS not for ECs.

+- Q42: TBC

 - Q44: You can still read and write to the EBS volume while you are taking snapshot of the EBS volume.

 - Q48: EC2 instance termination policy.
-TBC
+    - the subnet that has the most number of instances
+    - oldest launch configuration

 - Q49: SSD for small random I/O; HDD for large random IO.